SHIELD: A Host-Independent Framework for Ransomware Detection using Deep Filesystem Features: Implementation Experimental Setup

-Figure~\ref{fig:exec_flow} illustrates the primary modules and data flow in our C-based implementation, which consists of six key modules that share a central \textit{context structure} to maintain states.
+Figure~\ref{fig:exec_flow} illustrates the control flow of our implementation.
+SHIELD is composed of a small set of modules that share a central context structure (Figure~\ref{fig:context_struct}) to maintain the live filesystem catalog, per-action state, and logging/aggregation buffers:

-\begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Main Module}: Initializes and coordinates all modules, interfaces with the NBD service, and manages high-level control (e.g., disk halting). \item \textbf{Context Structure}: A shared data structure containing the live filesystem catalog, runtime flags, and logging buffers for current actions. \item \textbf{Filesystem Handler Module}: Parses and updates \texttt{ext4} structures, scanning GDTs and inodes at initialization to build file metadata and block mappings, and updating this record at runtime as inodes are allocated or freed. \item \textbf{Disk Handler Module}: Abstracts underlying storage medium, providing a uniform interface for read/write operations on virtual disk images and physical drives. \item \textbf{Log Handler Module}: Collects per-action metrics from the live filesystem and context, logging them either individually (test), or aggregating them into a window until a threshold is met for classification (deployment). \item \textbf{ML Handler Module}: Applies a binary classifier to the aggregated metric vector, yielding a malice score in \([0,1]\). \item \textbf{Halt Handler Module}: Maintains a rolling buffer of recent inferences and triggers a disk-halt signal once a threshold is met (e.g., 4 of 5 intervals flagged as malicious). \end{itemize}
+\begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Main Module} orchestrates initialization, configures mode of operation, interfaces with transport mechanisms, and manages high-level control (including enabling enforcement). \item \textbf{Context Structure} (Figure~\ref{fig:context_struct}) stores shared state, including the filesystem catalog, runtime flags, per-action metric fields, and window-level buffers used for aggregation and inference. \item \textbf{Filesystem Handler} parses on-disk \texttt{ext4} structures.
+At initialization it scans global metadata and inode tables to bootstrap mappings from file metadata to data-block locations; during runtime it incrementally updates this catalog as allocations and metadata mutations occur. \item \textbf{Disk Handler} abstracts the underlying storage backend, exposing a uniform read/write interface for both virtual disk images and physical disks. \item \textbf{Log Handler} constructs the per-action metric vector and either (i) emits one record per action for offline dataset generation (test mode), or (ii) aggregates actions into a window until the configured threshold is reached for online classification (deployment mode). \item \textbf{ML Handler} applies the selected binary classifier to each window-level feature vector and outputs a maliciousness score in $[0,1]$. \item \textbf{Halt/Enforcement Handler} applies a simple smoothing policy over recent classifier outputs and, when triggered, sets an enforcement flag that causes subsequent writes to be blocked. \end{itemize}

-Each disk request begins with a read/write call from the NBD client on the potentially compromised host.
-The Filesystem Handler identifies affected \texttt{ext4} structures and updates the live catalog in the shared context.
-The Log Handler records metrics: in Test Mode, every operation is logged individually (action threshold = 1) to generate high-resolution datasets for offline training; in Deployment Mode, disk events are aggregated (e.g., threshold = 20) and passed to the ML Handler for inference.
-If multiple intervals exceed the malice threshold, the Halt Handler sets a disk-halt flag.
-The Disk Handler then either completes or cancels the operation based on the halt status.